Our city is extremely rich in gastronomic traditions, and Lisbon’s tascas offer the best authentic flavors at affordable prices.

 At Maçã Verde, meals are simple and appetizing, just like you’d expect in a traditional Portuguese tavern.

-The place has all the makings of a good tavern, and you really must try the grilled cod with olive oil and parsley, accompanied by fried potatoes.
+The place has all the hallmarks of a good tavern, and you really have to try the grilled cod with olive oil and parsley, accompanied by fried potatoes.

 Address: Rua dos Caminhos de Ferro 84 (Santa Apolónia)

-It’s not easy to find a tavern to go to on Sundays!
-Because they are usually family businesses, this is the holy day of rest, except at A Tasca do Tretas, which is open from Sunday to Friday.
+It’s not easy to find a tasca to go to on Sundays!
+Because they’re usually family businesses, this is the sacred day of rest, except at A Tasca do Tretas, which is open from Sunday to Friday.

-Located next to Alameda, in the actors’ neighborhood, Tasca do Tretas is one of those typical taverns, with a counter on one side and tables on the other, and in the back there is also a small dining room, which is where we stayed.
+Located next to Alameda, in the actors’ quarter, A Tasca do Tretas is one of those typical taverns, with a counter on one side and tables on the other, with a small dining room at the back, which is where we stayed.

-And as for the food, there’s nothing “rubbish” about it!
-And the proof is in the weekly menu, starting at €7.50: on Sundays there’s always Leitão; on Mondays there’s Feijoada à Transmontana, Mão de Vaca and Dobrada; on Tuesdays Favas with Entrecosto and Jardineira; Wednesdays are traditional Cozido à Portuguesa; on Thursdays the house specialty, Pernil (reservations are recommended); and on Fridays you can try Arroz de Cabidela and Piano no Forno.
+As for the food, there’s nothing “bullshit” about it!
+The proof is in the weekly menu, which starts at €7.50: on Sundays there’s always Leitão; on Mondays there’s Feijoada à Transmontana, Mão de Vaca and Dobrada; on Tuesdays Favas with Entrecosto and Jardineira; Wednesdays are traditional Cozido à Portuguesa; on Thursdays the house specialty, Pernil (reservations are recommended); and on Fridays you can try Arroz de Cabidela and Piano no Forno.

-The portions are always very generous, and I’m proud of the waiter, who is always very friendly and available to make any extra.
+The portions are always very generous, a source of pride for the waiters, who are always very friendly and on hand to make any reinforcements.

 Address: Rua Carlos Mardel 115 (Alameda)